 A commission tracker is a tool that you use to track sales commission amounts.

 Using a commission tracker is the best way to stay up to date with the commission your sales reps earn.
 Whether that be with a spreadsheet, or through the use of commission tracking software.

 The most common way of tracking commission used to be spreadsheets like Excel and Google Sheets.
-Although Excel does provide flexibility when tracking commission, this method can be tedious, time-consuming, and leaves room for error.
+Although Excel does provide flexibility when tracking commission, this method:

-However, most free software comes with limited features and capabilities and requires a monthly subscription for full access.
+However, our findings show that most free software comes with limited features and capabilities and requires a monthly subscription for full access.
 Very few free trackers integrate with QuickBooks, as well.

 Here are some popular free commission tracking solutions: